 Singapore has one of the most favorable jurisdictions for businesses in Asia and very popular for location-independent entrepreneurs.
 While it’s usually possible to open business bank accounts with several Singaporean banks for non-resident owners, it typically requires in-person visits, a ton of paperwork, large minimum deposits, and often high charges for both account maintenance and transfers.
 So it’s no wonder that in 2019 Aspire was voted the number one hottest startup by Singapore Business Review.

 Opening a business account with Aspire is as easy as it gets.
 The signup is done online in 5 minutes, your account and a virtual card will be ready in as quick as an hour.
 Oh, and I should probably mention that it’s free to open, there are no monthly fees, and no minimum deposit.
-Currently, you can have SGD and USD account with them.
+Currently, you can open SGD, USD, EUR, GBP, and IDR accounts with them.

 It offers cheap international transfers at the mid-market rate, easy accounting, and 1% cash-back for some business costs.
 Also, you can apply for a line of credit easily in your Aspire account.
 Their convenient expense management system allows you to have a separate bank card for each employee with their own name and specified spending limits.